 Only twice in eight years have we needed utility water during a prolonged drought.
 Greenies enjoy long, full showers, unconcerned about wasting one of the world's most precious resources; it would have just run into the ground anyway.

 There is absolutely no need for any home with a roof having gutters to be without water; how clean it is depends on the quality of the air and the state of the gutters.

 If you plan to grow vegetables and fruit then you will need water in the dry months; there is absolutely no need for it to be chlorinated.

 Cost of an underground reservoirIt took about six years of water to pay off our reservoir and pump; actually rather more as we had to fibreglass it.
 But now we enjoy free, abundant use of one of the Mother Earth's most precious resources.
-More important for those concerned about their health is the taste and quality.
+More important for those concerned about their wellbeing is the taste and quality.

-Do pay great attention to the plastering; that is all important or your reservoir will leak and you will also have to fibreglass it at considerable expense.
+Do pay great attention to the plastering; that is all-important or your reservoir will leak and you will also have to fibreglass it at considerable expense.

 CoronavirusFrequent washing of hands is a very important part of reducing our exposure to infectious diseases like the coronavirus.
 An abundant supply of water is an essential part of the equation.

 It's not impossible that the handshake has been consigned to history; in fact it should have been many centuries ago.
 Most of the bugs are to be found on the palm.
 Instead will we bump fists or elbows as a greeting in the future?

 Or will we simply wash our hands far more regularly?